bjkim31/Suscept/doc/knn+snps.tutorial.md

 ```

-if you are not familiar with perl, I recommend to install [perlbrew](https://perlbrew.pl/)
+if you are not familiar with perl, I recommend you to install and use [perlbrew](https://perlbrew.pl/)

 compiling is automatically done if you run the perl script however you need BKsource directory for compiling